lijoabraham/lijoabraham.github.io/README.md

 - <code>npm install</code> in the root directory
 - <code>npm start</code> which will run the app on http://localhost:3000

+or

+- Enable <code>CHOKIDHAR_USEPOLLING</code> variable in docker-compose.yaml.
+- Run the command <code> docker-compose up --build </code> which will run the app in http://localhost:3000

 ## Key Points